 - Admission pro hac vice in numerous cases in the District Courts in the Western District of Texas, Delaware, Florida, Michigan, and New Jersey, and in PTAB trials in IPR proceedings in the U.S. Patent Office.

 He has extensive experience both representing and litigating against Asian companies in patent litigation and adversarial patent cross-licensing disputes.
 Rob lived in Tokyo for three years and was a registered Gaikokuho-Jimu-Bengoshi and a member of the Daini Tokyo Bar Association while a patent litigation partner in Morrison & Foerster’s Tokyo office.

 Recognition & Accolades

 - Rob was named a “fabulous trial lawyer” who “recently won a complete victory for defendant in a six patent case” by The Legal 500 US, and described Rob and his patent litigation team as being “consistently excellent” that “creates a comprehensive strategy based on patent knowledge, the industry landscape and opposing counsel.”

-- Rob has been repeatedly peer voted as a “Super Lawyer in IP Litigation” for the past 15 years, including in 2020.
+- Rob has been repeatedly peer voted as a “Super Lawyer in IP Litigation” for more than 15 years, including in 2021.